 DAY WITHOUT ART

-Day Without Art on December 1st coincides with National AIDS Day and was started by a committee with the Visual AIDS organization in response to the AIDS crisis.
+Day Without Art on December 1st coincides with World AIDS Day and was started by a committee with the Visual AIDS organization in response to the AIDS crisis.

 An International Day of Action and Mourning in Response to the AIDS Crisis